IanBurry/cloudinary-images/README.md

 # Installation and Setup
 1. Download the zip file and unzip it in the Wordpress plugins directory (`/wp-content/plugins/`)
+2. Adjust file permissions as needed.
+Directories should be: rwxrwxr-x (775) and files: rw-rw-r-- (664)
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to the settings page and input the Cloudinary URL for your account (available on the Cloudinary Dashboard) into the text field provided
+4. Navigate to the settings page and input the Cloudinary URL for your account (available on the Cloudinary Dashboard) into the text field provided
-4. Optionally, provide the name of an upload preset that you have defined in your Cloudinary account
+5. Optionally, provide the name of an upload preset that you have defined in your Cloudinary account
-5. Click 'Save Changes.'
+6. Click 'Save Changes.'
 Configuration will be validated and stored and named transformations corresponding to Wordpress registered image types will be created
-6. You can then upload and serve individual images from the Wordpress media library
+7. You can then upload and serve individual images from the Wordpress media library

 # Notes and FAQ
 * **Stability:**